jimmac/blog.jimmac.eu/_posts/2021-04-30-how-to-symbolic/2021-04-30-how-to-symbolic.md

 ![Single Symbolic](single-vs-many.png)

 After providing a name for your icon (prefixing with app name can avoid some [theming issues](https://gitlab.gnome.org/GNOME/gnome-screenshot/-/issues/125)) a template is saved.
-Currently you have do some file system surfing to open up the asset in [Inkscape](https://flathub.org/apps/details/org.inkscape.Inkscape).
+Currently you have to do some file system surfing to open up the asset in [Inkscape](https://flathub.org/apps/details/org.inkscape.Inkscape).

 ![File Naming](single-1.png)